isabella232/presentation-druxt_101/slides.md

 ## with Druxt Components

 <!--
-While DruxtSite gives you an out of the box site experience, it's still based around "Doing it the Drupal way".
+While DruxtSite gives you an out of the box site experience, it's still mostly based around "Doing it the Drupal way".

 But the benefits of Decoupling is being able to do it your own way.

-One of the biggest client needs I've seen unfulfilled by Drupal is the ability to make "Campaign pages", or "Single Page Applications".
+One of the biggest client needs I've seen unfulfilled by Drupal is the ability to make "Campaign pages", or "Single Page Applications", that use their Drupal content and branding, but isn't locked into the Drupalisms.
+There's always something that should be easy, but just can't be done in Drupal.
 -->

 ---